 Architecture

-Cambridge's beautiful buildings showcase the work of great architects including Sir Christopher Wren, Sir James Stirling, Edward Cullinan and Sir Michael Hopkins.
-The teaching is ranked among the best in the country, and there's an outstanding record of graduate achievement.
-Teaching for the academic course is carried out through lectures and supervisions (small group classes in which you can discuss your work in depth with teaching staff on a weekly basis).
 Architecture combines the intellectual challenge of a Cambridge degree with the opportunity for creative design.
-The course in Architecture differs from other subjects in two respects.
-First, there is a design component, which carries a weighting of sixty per cent of the grade.
-The design component requires competence in organising space and in constructional issues, good judgement and powers of interpretation.
-Secondly, the written portion of the course (which accounts for forty per cent of the grade and is assessed by coursework and examinations) bridges the gap between the sciences and the humanities, with a group of papers on the technical aspects of architecture and a group on history and theory.
-Additionally, there is a dissertation written in the third year (of about thirty pages in length) whose subject is chosen by the student.
+The course in Architecture differs from most other subjects in two respects.
+Firstly, there is a design component, which carries a weighting of sixty per cent of the grade.
+The design component requires competence in organising space and in constructional issues, good judgment and powers of interpretation.
+Secondly, the written portion of the course (which accounts for forty per cent of the grade and is assessed by coursework and examinations) bridges the gap between the sciences and the humanities, with a group of papers on both the technical aspects of architecture and on history and theory.
+Additionally, there is a dissertation written in the third year, of about thirty pages in length, whose subject is chosen by the student.
 The College is therefore looking for candidates who will be comfortable working in this broad range of disciplines.
-Successful completion of the Cambridge undergraduate course in architecture also signifies the award of RIBA/ARB Part 1, your first stage in qualifying as an architect.
+Successful completion of the Cambridge undergraduate course in architecture results in the award of RIBA/ARB Part 1, your first stage in qualifying as an architect.

 Architecture at Caius

-Caius usually admits one, two or three students to study Architecture each year.
-This provides students with a high level of individual attention and support, and forges a close relationship between students studying the subject in first, second and third year.
+We provide an ideal base while you study Architecture.
+Caius is located right at the centre of Cambridge and it has some of the most beautiful buildings in the city.
+We usually admit around three students each year and this provides a high level of individual attention and support, forging a close relationship between students studying the subject in their first, second and third years.
 It also offers the opportunity of living and working in a very interdisciplinary environment.
-Dr Nicholas Simcek Arese is the Director of Studies in Architecture at Caius.
+Dr Timothy Brittain-Catlin is the Director of Studies in Architecture at Caius.

 Teaching Fellows